coha-it/dr-oliver-haas.de/wp-content/plugins/supreme-modules-for-divi/readme.txt

 **Do I need Divi Theme for this to work?**

 You must have Divi theme, Extra Theme or the Divi Builder installed in order for this plugin to work.
+[Divi by ElegantThemes](https://www.elegantthemes.com/affiliates/idevaffiliate.php?id=34051&tid1=wordpress) (affiliate link).

 **Does it work with the Divi Visual Builder?**